vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/Michelle-Hoffman/checkin-1.md

 15. User can access a settings page to reset their hometown

 #### MVP
-- User can input their hometown and travel destinations
+- User can input their hometown and travel destinations / app will default to current location unless specified by user.
-- User can apply different themes to their map
 - User can click on certain areas of the map to see data about their trip(ie. reason for trip/trip journal)
+- Trip Log is functional and works with user location.
 - Clean UI/UX
+- User can apply different themes to their map

 #### Nice To Haves
 - User can share their map on social media.